 Income protection insurance is a critical safety net for anyone who relies on a steady paycheck to meet their financial obligations and maintain their lifestyle.
 It offers a replacement income if you are unable to work due to illness or injury, ensuring that your financial responsibilities can be met even when you're not at your earning best.
 In today's fast-paced world, income protection has become an essential consideration for the modern working individual. - read more

-Income protection insurance is a type of insurance policy designed to replace a portion of your income if you are unable to work due to illness or injury.
-This financial safety net can help cover essential living expenses, such as mortgage repayments, utility bills, and daily costs, ensuring you maintain your standard of living during tough times. - read more
+Income protection insurance is a type of coverage designed to replace a portion of your income if you're unable to work due to illness or injury. - read more